graphql/graphql-spec/spec/Section 3 -- Type System.md

 A GraphQL service's collective type system capabilities are referred to as that service's "schema".
-A schema is defined in terms of the types and directives it supports as well as the root operation types for each kind of operation: query, mutation, and subscription; this determines the place in the type system where those operations begin.
+A schema is defined in terms of the types and directives it supports as well as the _root operation type_ for each kind of operation: query, mutation, and subscription; this determines the place in the type system where those operations begin.